simonmichael/hledger/MANUAL.markdown

 Note that account names may contain single spaces, while the amount must be separated from the account name by at least two spaces.

-An amount is a number, with an optional currency/commodity symbol or word on either the left or right.
-For negative amounts, the minus sign usually goes next to the number (`$-1`), but may also go before a currency symbol (`-$1`).
-Commodity names may contain digits and spaces if enclosed in double quotes.
+An amount is a number, with an optional currency symbol or commodity name on either the left or right.
+Commodity names which contain more than just letters should be enclosed in double quotes.
+Negative amounts usually have the minus sign next to the number (`$-1`), but it may also go before the currency symbol/commodity name (`-$1`).

 hledger's file format aims to be compatible with c++ ledger, so you can use both tools.
 For more details, see